 - Lid Fins – placed in the lid fin slot of the base unit to prop the lid open

-- Steam Release Button (also referred to as Pressure Release Button) – allows a manual release of pressure from the Instant Pot Nova.
-The Steam Release Reset Button automatically pops up when the Instant Pot Nova lid is opened or closed.
+- Steam Release Button (also referred to as Pressure Release Button or Steam Release Reset Button) – allows a manual release of pressure from the Instant Pot Nova.
+The Steam Release Button automatically pops up when the Instant Pot Nova lid is opened or closed.

 - Float Valve – seals in the steam, allowing the Instant Pot to be pressurized